Wakayama Castle 和歌山城

 The extensive castle grounds are are a favourite spot for cherry blossom viewing in spring, but can also be enjoyed when visiting in autumn.
 Come fall, the castle's traditional Nishi-no-Maru Teien Garden (also called Momiji-Dani, "Valley of Autumn Leaves") is bedecked in vibrant gold, yellow, and red foliage.
 Stop by the tea house for a cup of matcha tea and enjoy the autumn scenery.

 If you are interested in the history of the castle, make a stop at the Wakayama Historical Center in the park.
 Keep hold of your castle admission ticket and use it to enter the center.
 The exhibition contains valuable documents, drawings and excavated artefacts that have been preserved.Original gold seals used by the Kishu Tokugawa family are also on display.
 In the center's theatre, visitors can watch VR videos on the history of the castle and the reconstruction of the keep.

 Modern art in ancient grounds

 After getting your fill of the dramatic castle history, take a short walk south of the park for a more modern cultural experience.
 The Museum of Modern Art Wakayama has a collection of 10,000 art pieces, including a wealth of traditional woodcut prints and work by local artists.
-There are also pieces from global art giants such as Picasso, Rodin and Rothko.
-A small entry fee is charged.
+There are also pieces from global art giants such as Picasso and Rothko.

 * The information on this page may be subject to change due to COVID-19.